Skip to content

 AMQP / Event

 The event service allows web UI and CLI to subscribe to an event stream via websocket.
 Various services publish events such as task/instance status or dataset detail updates.
-Other services can then subscribe to these events with an appropriate access token to receive in realtime, or queue these events to be handled by various event handlers.
+Other services can then subscribe to these events with an appropriate access token to receive in real time, or queue these events to be handled by various event handlers.

 Warehouse